 - Death of an immediate family member or legal guardian.
-Appropriate evidence may include the date and relationship of family member as documented in obituary notice, death certificate or other verifiable record. - Student has multiple unsuccessful testing attempts and has enrolled, attended and successfully completed coursework at the postsecondary level. - Student has multiple unsuccessful testing attempts and is successful in current career endeavors. - Documented participation in Project ExPress or Online Express after unsuccessful attempts if applicable to the subject of area of your request.
-The Project ExPreSS (Exam Preparation for Science and Social Studies) program is a face-to-face, targeted, state-wide summer remediation program for high school students who have failed the Social Studies or Science portions of the Georgia High School Graduation Test (GHSGT).
-The Online ExPreSS, offered by the Georgia Department of Education (GaDOE) for high school students and certificate of attendance recipients who were unsuccessful on or who have not yet taken the Science and/or Social Studies Georgia High School Graduation Tests (GHSGT), are self-paced and are based on the instructional plans created for the summer ExPreSS Program. - Obtaining a written recommendation from a teacher(s) in each subject area in which the applicant has not achieved a passing score on the high school graduation assessment.
+Appropriate evidence may include the date and relationship of family member as documented in obituary notice, death certificate or other verifiable record. - Student has multiple unsuccessful testing attempts and has enrolled, attended and successfully completed coursework at the postsecondary level. - Student has multiple unsuccessful testing attempts and is successful in current career endeavors. - Documented participation in Express after unsuccessful attempts if applicable to the subject of area of your request.
+Online ExPreSS, offered by the Georgia Department of Education (GaDOE) for high school students and certificate of attendance recipients who were unsuccessful on or who have not yet taken the English Language Arts, Mathematics, Science and/or Social Studies Georgia High School Graduation Tests (GHSGT), are self-paced online courses. - Obtaining a written recommendation from a teacher(s) in each subject area in which the applicant has not achieved a passing score on the high school graduation assessment.
 The written recommendation should be agreed to by the principal of the student's school.
 The written recommendation must be supported by documentation that lists the skills and knowledge set forth in the GPS and how the student has demonstrated equivalent mastery of these skills and standards through specific class work and performance on other academic achievement assessments. - The student should document successful completion of a career pathway sequence.
 The student should also document successful completion of a career internship, based on a career/transition assessment, which includes work-based learning opportunities in a variety of supervised situations or successful integrated paid employment at a maximum of three job locations monitored by the LEA.